remybach/jQuery.superLabels/README.md

 		labelTop:5
 	});

+Lastly, you can choose to ONLY apply superLabels to specific fields if you wish by selecting them instead of the form as follows:

+	$('input.foo, textarea.bar, select.baz').superLabels();

 #### Advanced

 There are quite a number of options you can pass the plugin additional to the two I mentioned above: